yh117/CPS_516_project_0/README.md

 ####  11   Riak

 ##### pros:
- 1. Riak is a highly distributed, replicated K/V store that offers extremely high availability, fault tolerance, operational simplicity and scalability.
+ 1. Riak is a distributed, replicated, Key/Vvalue databse that offers extremely high availability, fault tolerance, operational simplicity and scalability.
 Riak is written in Erlang.
 [6], [29]
  2. Riak provides a RESTful API and other features including secondary indexes, Solr client query APIs and MapReduce (written in JavaScript and submitted by REST API), latency prediction.
 [29]

 ##### cons: